CommandDash/commanddash/README.md

 This is the beta version and can be unstable.
 Please check our [issues board](https://github.com/Welltested-AI/fluttergpt/issues) for any known issues.

+## Running Locally for Contribution
+1. Clone the repository.
+2. Run `npm install`
+3. Use the `Run Extension` command from launch.json for running the extension.
+4. Ensure you've specified the OPENAI secret key in the settings.

 ## Release Notes

 ### 0.0.5